MultiSafepay/docs/content/payments/integrations/ready-made/magento2/faq/activating-magento-vault.md

     - /integrations/ecommerce-integrations/magento2/faq/does-the-magento-2-plugin-support-magento-vault/
     - /payments/integrations/ecommerce-platforms/magento2/faq/activating-magento-vault/
 ---

-Our plugin supports Magento Vault, which lets customers securely store their payment details as a [card-on-file token](/features/recurring-payments] in the Magento database.
-This makes subsequent payments faster and easier, increasing conversion.
-At checkout, customers can simply select the **Instant purchase** button and don't have to re-provide their CVC.

-For more information, see Magento 2 – [Adding vault integration](https://devdocs.magento.com/guides/v2.4/payments-integrations/vault/vault-intro.html).
+Magento Vault enables you to use Instant Purchase, a feature that helps make repeat payments faster and easier, increasing conversion.

+## How it works

+1. After filling out their credit card number, CVC, and expiry date at checkout, customers can give permission to store these details for future payments.
+2. MultiSafepay encrypts the sensitive payment details and stores the encrypted version on our secure, GDPR compliant servers.
+3. We return a non-sensitive identifier for the payment details, known as a token, which can only be used in your Magento webshop.
+4. The token is automatically stored in your Magento Vault.
+5. For subsequent payments, the customer can simply click **Instant purchase** at checkout.
+They don't need to re-provide any details.

+To see Instant Purchase in action, see Magento – [Instant purchase](https://magento.com/innovations-lab/instant-purchase).

-**Requirements from Mastercard and Visa**
+## Requirements set by Mastercard and Visa

 You must:

-- Ask customers when entering their card details to check a checkbox to give permission to store the payment details for future purchases.
+- Include a checkbox at checkout for customers to give permission to tokenize their payment details.
-- Add information to your terms and conditions about how you will use and store this data.
+- Explain in your terms and conditions how you use and store their details.
-- Inform customers how they can delete saved payment details.
+- Inform customers how they can delete stored payment details.

-**Activating Magento Vault**
+## Activating Magento Vault

-To activate Magento Vault in your backend, you must first enable [recurring payments](/features/recurring-payments/) in your MultiSafepay account.
+To activate Magento Vault, email a request to enable [recurring payments](/features/recurring-payments/) to your account manager at <sales@multisafepay.com>

-For support, email the Integration Team at <integration@multisafepay.com>
+## Vault security

+If you host Magento yourself, the security of the vault depends on the security of your server.

+However, the vault only contains tokens valid in your webshop.
+If your server is compromised, no actual payment details are at risk, only stored customer data.